Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Related work

 \acrshort{ours} is inspired by SHAP (SHapley Additive exPlanations) \cite{lundberg2017unified}, which explains model predictions by approximating feature-level Shapley values \cite{shapley1953value}. \acrshort{ours} extends feature attribution methods like SHAP to data, by using a retrieval-based architecture in which the feature space is comprised of evidence. \acrshort{ours} therefore also contrasts with explainability-focused training data attribution (TDA) methods \cite{hammoudeh2024training}, such as representer point selection \cite{sui2021representer}, which evaluates the impact of training examples on predictions.
 Instead, \acrshort{ours} uses the evidence in the corpus at inference time for both prediction and explanation.
 Among TDA methods, Data Shapley \cite{ghorbani2019data} also assigns Shapley values to data.
 Data Shapley focuses on explaining model performance rather than inference-time predictions.

-SimplEx \cite{crabbe2021explaining} explains predictions by approximating a classified input in terms of a corpus of classified exemplars.
-SimplEx is general-purpose but indirect: the corpus illuminates black-box model predictions, but does not impact them.
+SimplEx \cite{crabbe2021explaining} explains predictions by approximating an input in terms of a corpus of classified exemplars.
+SimplEx is general-purpose but indirect: the corpus illuminates black-box predictions, but does not impact them.
 In contrast, the corpus drives model predictions in \acrshort{ours}.